 When connected to an alternator to produce electricity, the MWM engine is typically known as a generator, or a genset.
 The generator is then connected to a site’s electrical infrastructure, via an electrical circuit breaker, which is used to synchronise electrical supply and to operate in parallel to the electricity grid.

-Electrical generation plants are mainly used for continuous base load generation and demand response, also known as peak-lopping plants.
+Electrical generation plants are mainly used for continuous base load generation, and peaking plants.

 Base load generation